 I have continued to develop my innate observation, listening and dialogue skills and have qualified and worked extensively with the following: Psycho- Spiritual Counselling, Spiritual Companion Mentoring, Mindspan Trainer/Coach, Neuro-Linguistic Programming (NLP) and The Nurtured Heart Approach.

 When I experienced my own brush with mental and emotional crisis, after a family secret was revealed, it was finding a a group of people who listened with presence and skill, that kept me sane.
 When sharing with them, I felt heard, understood, validated, affirmed and healed.
 I felt connected, I felt ok again.

 Compelled to share the power of what I’d experienced, I initiated a weekly peer support group which I facilitated for two years.
 I wanted to understand why I caused the chaos in my life, so I also researched and studied.
 Combined with my deep curiosity and intuitively guided research, I now have a broad and deep view of what blocks, constitutes, empowers and sustains mental and emotional health.

-Through the www.spiritualcrisisnetwork.uk (SCN), I met many who suffered a more intense dynamic and version of my experiences..
-Connecting with and exploring research from SCN, Peer Supported Open Dialogue, Katie Mottram’s (Emerging Proud Campaign), the NSFT Recovery College and my work with clients of the Mindspan Programme, and The Benjamin Foundation, Time For You Service expanded my experience and learning and highlighted the vital importance of feeling heard and validated as a powerful route to self acceptance and healing.
+Through the www.spiritualcrisisnetwork.uk (SCN), I met many who suffered a more intense dynamic and version of my non ordinary transformational experiences..
+Connecting with research from SCN, Peer Supported Open Dialogue, Katie Mottram’s (Emerging Proud Campaign), the NSFT Recovery College, expanded my learning; supporting young people through the Time For You service at the Benjamin Foundation affirmed the need and my work with corporate clients through the Mindspan Programme, also highlighted the vital importance of feeling heard and validated as a powerful route to self acceptance, confidence and empowerment.